Langfuse v4: up to 165ร— faster ยท Read more

 Variable mapping references missing data

-All variable mappings in your evaluator are required.
-If an observation matches your filters but a mapped field doesn’t exist on it (e.g., you mapped a variable to observation.metadata.tool_call and that field isn’t present), the evaluator will error instead of producing a score.
+All variable mappings are required.
+An evaluator has default mappings, and a rule assignment can override them.
+If an observation matches the rule but a mapped field does not exist (for example, you map a variable to observation.metadata.tool_call and that field is absent), the evaluator errors instead of producing a score.

 How to fix:

-- Consider mapping variables to fields that are always present, like
+• Consider mapping variables to fields that are always present, like observation.input or observation.output

 LLM connection

-If observations are matching (you can see entries in the evaluator log) but scores still aren’t appearing, the issue may be with the LLM connection used by the evaluator.
+If observations are matching but scores still are not appearing, the evaluator may be blocked by the LLM connection or model configuration.

-How to check: Go to Settings → LLM Connections and verify:
+How to check: Open the evaluator and look for a blocked status or banner.
+Then go to Settings โ†’ LLM Connections and verify:

 Still stuck?
 Reach out to support.